 Monitoring events will initially be implemented once a year for the first four years (providing a total of four monitoring events), with field work for monitoring events likely to be undertaken in autumn (i.e., April-May, after juvenile dispersal and prior to brumation).
 Field work for each monitoring event will be completed in one session (i.e., over five consecutive days) to ensure that the number of PBTLs counted is accurate.
-Intervals between survey days should be avoided as this may result in an inaccurate count of PBTLs if they move between burrows.
-The surveys will be conducted by one team of two people.
+Intervals between surveys should be avoided as this may result in an inaccurate count of PBTLs if they move between burrows.
+The survey is likely to be conducted by one team of two people.

-The results of each monitoring event will be analysed post field survey and used to assess the status of PBTL habitat and PBTL population(s) and the effectiveness of management actions, and identify any management failures or areas for improvement in a timely manner.
-However, the very first monitoring event as part of the initial four years of monitoring, will be a baseline survey which records the status of the PBTL population and PBTL habitat within a representative area of the [REDACTED] PBTL Offset Area, proposed as two 50-ha plots, within which 12, 50 m x 50 m monitoring sites will be established, to detect any fluctuations in PBTL population size.
-This proposed survey effort is based on a recent paper by Bilby et al. (2025) at Tiliqua Nature Reserve, which determined that a density of 25 50 m x 50 m quadrats per 1 square kilometre (or 100 ha), was the most effective method for detecting statistically significant population changes.
-Monitoring site selection and the initial (baseline) survey will be undertaken prior to implementation of management actions.
+The results of each monitoring event will be analysed post field survey and used to assess the effectiveness of management actions and identify any management failures or areas for improvement in a timely manner.
+However, the very first monitoring event as part of this initial monitoring, will be a baseline survey which records the status of the PBTL population and PBTL habitat within a representative area of the [REDACTED] Offset Area, proposed as two 50 ha plots, within which 12, 50 m x 50 m plots will be established, to detect any fluctuations in PBTL population size.
+This survey effort is based on a recent paper by Bilby et al. (2025) at Tiliqua Nature Reserve, which determined that a density of 25 50 m x 50 m quadrats per 1 square kilometre (or 100 ha), was the most effective method for detecting statistically significant population changes.
+Site selection and the initial (baseline) survey will be undertaken prior to implementation of management actions.
 Although this baseline survey will inform the success of management actions, it is acknowledged that population numbers fluctuate over time in response to environmental conditions; therefore, a true baseline is likely to be established over the first few years

-After completion of the initial monitoring described above, monitoring events will be implemented once every two years over six years (i.e. in years 6, 8 and 10), after which the need for ongoing monitoring will be reviewed and discussed with the Department.
-If monitoring determines that the future quality target for the PBTL Offset Area (Section 4.2.1) has not been achieved within the proposed ten-year management timeframe, then Neoen will undertake further management in accordance with this Plan beyond the initial ten years proposed, until the future quality target score is achieved.
+After completion of the initial monitoring described above, monitoring events will be implemented once every two years over six years, after which the need for ongoing monitoring will be reviewed and discussed with the Department.
+If monitoring determines that the future quality target for the PBTL Offset Area (Section 0) has not been achieved within the proposed ten-year management timeframe, then Neoen will undertake further management in accordance with this PBTL OMP beyond the initial ten years proposed, until the future quality target score is achieved.
 Monitoring and reporting will also continue until the future quality target score is achieved.

-The proposed [REDACTED] PTBL OMP monitoring schedule is presented in Table 6.4.
+The proposed [REDACTED] PBTL Offset Area monitoring schedule is detailed in Table 6.4.